As a business, retaining the best of the best, that will generate the best results for your business is in your best interest.

-Employee What is retention?
-Retention refers to a customer continuing to use a business’ product or a service and to pay for the said product or service.
-It is a key… refers to a business’s ability to keep its staff intact.
+Employee retention refers to a business’s ability to keep its staff intact.
 It is one of the trending topics in HR and overall management; since there are an increasing number of opportunities for the skilled and the talent-hunt has never been this fierce.
 With an increased demand for guidelines on this topic, more and more strategies are emerging, some of which I’ll talk about in this article.

 Why is Employee Retention crucial for businesses?

 Especially for small businesses, most members of the staff will be irreplaceable; so providing them with the best environment to work in must be a top priority.

 In bigger organizations, there might a number of individuals capable of replacing others in terms of responsibilities, but, talent and work-ethic can’t be replaced.
 If you work in a company that aims to hire the top talent in the industry, you also must be ready to dig deep into employee retention.